aorcsik/aorcsik.com/src/md/blog/elden-ring-part-3.md

 ---
-description: I started exploring Caelid, tied some loose ends in Limgrave and went back to Liurnia to kill a dragon.
+description: I started exploring Caelid, tied some loose ends in Limgrave, and returned to Liurnia to kill a dragon.
 image: https://static.aorcsik.com/blog/elden-ring-social.webp
 author: aorcsik
 published_at: 2024.07.16